-This section provides an overview of the Capital Budget, the Commitment Plan, and the Strategy for the Department of Homelessness.
+This section will provide an overview of the Capital Budget, the Commitment Plan, and the Strategy for the Department of Transportation.
+Each one of these documents should support and be well integrated with one another to properly execute the City's capital projects, as well as meet its infrastructure goals.